How to understand the $\rho$ resonance from the quark model and $\pi\pi$ $P$-wave phase shift: Summary and outlook

 \section{Summary and outlook}

 This work is based on the following viewpoint: since the interaction in the quark model acts mainly at the quark-gluon level, the hadron mass calculated from this model may be regarded as the corresponding bare mass.
-On this basis, we take the bare mass provided by the quark model as input and, together with the experimentally measured scattering phase-shift data, construct the corresponding model within the inverse-scattering-theory framework, thereby extracting the physical width, bare-state component, and other related physical information of the $\rho$ meson.
+On this basis, we take the bare mass provided by the quark model as input and, together with the experimentally measured scattering phase-shift data, construct the corresponding model within the inverse-scattering theory framework, thereby extracting the physical width, bare-state component, and other related physical information of the $\rho$ meson.

-In the concrete calculations, we first refit the parameters of the quark model and improve the form of $\alpha_s(Q^2)$ in different energy regions so as to describe more reasonably the effective interaction in the constituent-quark system.
-Subsequently, using the new fitting parameters, we obtain the bare mass of the $\rho$ meson and complete the numerical calculation of the meson spectrum with the Gaussian Expansion Method (GEM).
-On this basis, we further construct the $bc$ model in inverse scattering theory and discuss in detail the relation among the scattering phase shift, the bare mass, and the physical properties of the $\rho$ meson.
+In the concrete calculations, we first refit the parameters of the quark model and improve the form of $\alpha_s(Q^2)$ in different energy regions so as to describe more reasonably the effective interaction in the constituent quark system.
+Subsequently, using the new fitting parameters, we obtain the bare mass of the $\rho$ meson and complete the numerical calculation of the meson spectrum with GEM.
+On this basis, we further construct the $bc$ model in inverse-scattering theory and discuss in detail the relation among the scattering phase shift, the bare mass, and the physical properties of the $\rho$ meson.

 By analyzing the experimental $P$-wave $\pi\pi$ scattering phase-shift data, we obtain the relevant coupling quantity of the $\rho$ meson, the range of its physical width, and the overlap information between the bare state and the physical state.
 The results show that combining the bare-state input at the quark level with the scattering information at the hadronic level can provide a new way of describing the structure of the $\rho$ meson and its resonant properties.
 This also indicates that the bare-mass information provided by the quark model still has important reference value for the study of actually observed hadronic resonances.